Approximation of conformal mappings and novel applications to shape recognition of planar domains: Uniformization of a planar annulus

 With the notation above, we now turn to the main theorem of this paper.
-In the statement below, quasi-uniform triangulations are the subject of Definition~\ref{de:regular}; Definition~\ref{de:mandd} and Equation~(\ref{eq:overatriangle}) explain the terms appearing in the definition of the conductances, Equation~(\ref{eq:condu0}), and exploits the connection to Stephenson's conjecture (Conjecture~\ref{con:step}).
 In order to ease the notation, we will not distinguish between a map defined on the $0$-skeleton of a triangulation and the affine extension of the map on edges and triangles.
 Finally, for every $n$, let ${\mathcal T}_n={\mathcal T}_{\rho_n}$.

 \begin{Thm} Let $\{{\mathcal T}_{n}\}$ be a sequence of quasi-uniform triangulations of ${\mathcal A}$ of mesh size $\rho_n\rightarrow 0$ as $n\rightarrow \infty$, and let the corresponding family of Voronoi cells of each ${\mathcal T}_n$ be denoted by $\{\Omega_n\}$.
 Assume in addition that $\{{\mathcal T}_{n}\}$ satisfies conditions $(V1)$ and $(V2)$.
-Let the conductance of each edge $e\in T$, $T\in {\mathcal T}^{(1)}_{n}$ be defined by
+Let the conductance of each edge $e\in T$, $T\in {\mathcal T}^{(2)}_{n}$ be defined by

 Let $u$ and $h$ be given in $(\ref{de:strong})$ and $(\ref{de:theboundaryfunction})$, respectively, and define (see Definition~(\ref{de:approxdisc}))

 Then, as $n\rightarrow \infty$ the following assertions hold: